The NGO Liaison Unit at UNOG facilitates the participation of NGOs in consultative status with the United Nations Economic and Social Council (ECOSOC)

 in United Nations activities taking place on the premises of the United Nations Office at Geneva.
 This includes organizing requisite annual and temporary accreditation.

 NGOs in consultative status with ECOSOC can designate representatives to obtain grounds passes valid through 31 December of each year to access UN premises in Geneva, New York and Vienna.
-The application procedure at each duty station is separate.
-Therefore, passes issued in one duty station cannot be used in another.
+The application procedure at each duty station - in Geneva, New York and Vienna - is separate.
+Passes issued in one duty station cannot be used in another.

 Each eligible NGO can request up to a maximum of 7 annual passes for its representatives in each duty station.
 Two of these are reserved for the President/Chief Executive Officer and the Chief Administrative Officer, who should be the same persons in all three duty stations.
 Once an NGO has the President/Chief Executive Officer or Chief Administrative Officer nominated and approved in a duty station, the NGO is considered accredited for that year in that duty station.
-Failure to nominate at least one of the two representatives will prevent approval of any request for accreditation for other NGO representatives, including accreditation to relevant sessions of UN mechanisms.
+Failure to nominate at least one of the two representatives will prevent approval of any request for accreditation for other NGO representatives, including accreditation to relevant sessions of UN mechanisms (sessions of the Human Rights Council for example).

 Temporary grounds passes at UNOG can be requested for a maximum duration of 3 months, renewable once (total of 6 months).
 The NGO Liaison Unit reserves the right to apply limitations to the number of temporary grounds passes requested based on capacity or security constraints at the time of the request, and NGOs may be requested to provide relevant justifications.